Ryan Grassmann, M.A., LPC

 Why I Became a Therapist

-Like many in the helping professions, my motivation to pursue this role came from my lived experience.
-Like so many of us, I've witnessed pain and suffering.
-As a result, I noticed an innate response to help; people, animals, and the environment.
+Like many in the helping professions, my motivation to pursue this work arose from my lived experience.
+Like so many of us, I've endured pain and suffering.
+As a result, I noticed an innate response to help; people, animals, even the environment.
 I use my entire life experience in harmony with my education and training.
 I don't know of any other way that would be more congruent with my core personal and professional values.
-A bit about my journey into the art and science of my training.
-I earned a Master’s Degree in Counseling Psychology from Pacific University School of Professional Psychology where I learned the ethical practice of evidence-based integrative healthcare.
+A bit about my journey into the art and science of my training- I earned a Master’s Degree in Counseling Psychology from Pacific University School of Professional Psychology where I learned the ethical practice of evidence-based integrative healthcare.
 I also completed a concentration in organizational behavior or "work psychology."
 I earned a Bachelor’s of Science in Psychology from Portland State University with a strong focus on neuroscience, cognition, and philosophy of medicine.
 Earlier, in my pursuit of justice, I earned a Paralegal Science degree from PCC.

 Techniques I Use